masaochi/TC/docs/tutorial.rst

 However, it is often difficult to achieve convergence in BITC calculations.
 While convergence can be improved by increasing the number of k-points and/or ``max_num_blocks_david`` in ``input.in``, we did not do so in this tutorial.
+To improve the convergence, it is also effective to reduce ``mixing_beta`` with ``mixes_density_matrix`` = true.
 Band structures shown later were obtained without taking these ways or restarting calculation.
 Finally, perform the band calculation using the following ``input.in``,

 ::